hyperledger-archives/sawtooth-rfcs/text/0000-pbft-consensus.md

   which are loaded from the on-chain settings

 #### Event Loop
-In a normal context (when the primary node is not faulty), the PBFT consensus algorithm operates as follows, inside the event loop of the `start` method:
+In `Normal` mode (when the primary node is not faulty), the PBFT consensus algorithm operates as follows, inside the event loop of the `start` method:

 1. Receive a `BlockNew` message from the Consensus API, representative of